Blotch3D/Blotch3D/README.md

 **Blotch3D User Manual**
 ------------------------

-With just a few lines of C\# code you can implement real-time 3D on a variety of platforms
+With just a few lines of C\# code you can implement real-time 3D graphics on a variety of desktop, mobile, and game console platforms.

 [Quick start](#quick-start)